Marks & Spencer to lose two experienced executives

-Marks and Spencer (MKS.L) said on Tuesday that two of its most experienced directors would leave the business this summer.
+March 24 Marks and Spencer said on Tuesday that two of its most experienced directors would leave the business this summer.

 Both Darrell Stein and Clem Constantine, directors of IT and property respectively, have been with M&S since 2006, according to the company's website.